Alek-Hanusic/Aleks_Vault/Databases/Keys.md

 - Alternate keys are those candidate keys which are not the Primary key
 - only for designing a database, not actual SQL feature
 # Natural Key
-- a possible column that can be used as a primary key (ex: username)
+- a possible existing column that can be used as a primary key (ex: username)

 | **username** | balance |
 | ------------ | ------- |